Boy'z

-Boy'z is a Hong Kong Cantopop duo produced by EEG consisting of members Kenny Kwan and Steven Cheung.
+Boy'z was a Hong Kong Cantopop duo launched in 2002 by EEG.
+It originally consisted of Kenny Kwan and Steven Cheung.
 Kwan left the group in 2005, and was replaced with Dennis Mak in 2005.
 In 2006, William Chan joined the group, forming the trio Sun Boy'z.
 The trio disbanded in 2008, but Kwan and Cheung came back together as a duo in 2010.

 History

 2002–2005: Boy'z

 Boy'z was formerly a Hong Kong Cantopop duo that consisted of members Kenny Kwan (關智斌) (born 30 December 1980) and Steven Cheung (張致恆) (born 10 November 1984).
 The duo was formed around June 2002 by the Emperor Entertainment Group as the male version a year after the female Cantopop duo Twins was formed.
 Boy'z has released 3 EPs and two albums.
 Their debut EP, La La 世界 (La La World), was released in 2003.

 They were based on another Hong Kong popular prefabricated duo, Twins, who was also formed by Emperor Entertainment Group.
 Boy'z received main roles in films such as The Death Curse (2003) and PaPa Loves You (2004).
 They were cameos as robbers in Jackie Chan's film New Police Story (2004).
-As their popularity grew, Boy'z gained their starring roles in the film, 6:00 AM (2004).
+As their popularity grew, Boy'z gained starring roles in the film 6:00 AM (2004).

 On 13 January 2005, it was announced that Boy'z would be splitting and disband as early plans and Kenny Kwan would continue his career as a solo artist.
 In February 2005, Dennis Mak (麥子豪, born 7 May 1987), top 5 finalist of the EEG Singing Contest 2004, who was originally planned to have a solo career, will continue Boy'z with Steven Cheung.
 The duo's popularity went down after Kenny left, mainly because they have not released any recorded material since then.
 Dennis and Steven were arranged to train in dancing and gymnastics.
 Then, they were spotted by a management company in Japan and wanted to sign them but their manager did not release them.